Claims 1, 2, 4-8, and 20-32 are currently pending with claims 3, 9-19 being canceled. Claims 1, 2, 4-8, and 20-32 are rejected.

 The claim is not rendered unobvious because discovering the optimum or workable ranges involves only routine skill in the art.
 Difference in the mixing ratio of HDPE:LDPE will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating that the mixing ratio is critical or provides unexpected results.

-Accordingly, the rejection over Leser in view of “HDPE Data Sheet” has been maintained.
+Accordingly, the rejection over Leser in view of “HDPE Data Sheet” and Liao has been maintained.

-As to claims 1 and 3, Euler discloses a multi-layer sheet constructed in the following order: a film layer, a polymeric-lamination layer and an insulative cellular non-aromatic polymeric material (abstract, and figure 2A).
+As to claim 1, Euler discloses a multi-layer sheet constructed in the following order: a film layer, a polymeric-lamination layer and an insulative cellular non-aromatic polymeric material (abstract, and figure 2A).
 The insulative cellular non-aromatic polymeric material comprises LDPE, LLDPE, HDPE, ethylene-vinyl acetate copolymer, ethylene-ethylacrylate copolymer, ethylene-acrylic acid copolymer, or mixtures of at least two of the forgoing (paragraph 47).
 Hence, the insulative cellular non-aromatic polymeric material can include a mixture of the HDPE and LDPE.
 This is meeting the claimed requirement.

-Euler does not explicitly disclose the HDPE resin having a 2% secant flexural modulus of at least 200,000 psi as measured by ASTM 790B, molded and tested in accordance with ASTM D4976.
+Euler does not explicitly disclose (i) the HDPE resin having a 2% secant flexural modulus of at least 200,000 psi as measured by ASTM 790B, molded and tested in accordance with ASTM D4976, and (ii) the foam layer comprising the HDPE and the LDPE with a ratio 1:10.

 The Dow data sheet, however, shows that the DMDA-8007 HDPE resin is designed to offer excellent modulus and low warpage, acceptable stiffness and good moldability.
 The HDPE resin is suitable for the manufacture of various end products including crates, cases, trays, or tote bins.